 We use a mandolin to get uniform slices.
 De-coring the apples is optional.
 We sliced our apples completely whole, seeds and all and found the seeds fall out during the drying process anyway.

 1. Remove the stems then wash and dry the apples.

 2. Slice the apples approx. 3 - 4 mm thick

 3. Lay the apple slices out on the food dehydrator trays so that they are not over-lapping and air flow is maximised.

 4. Dust the slices with cinnamon powder – I use a fine sieve and coat only one side.

 5. Stack the trays then switch the dehydrator on to the lowest setting; around 55 degrees Celsius (130 degrees Fahrenheit) for 12 hours.
 Check in on the fruit every few hours if they are not fully dehydrated after 12 hours.

 6. If sealed airtight and stored in a cool, dry place, dried apples should keep up to 6 months.
-For longer storage, keep in the freezer.
+For longer storage, vacuum seal or keep in the freezer.

 It can be tricky to tell if the apple is adequately dry while it is still warm.
 Take a few pieces out of the dehydrator and wait for them to cool.
 Pieces should feel dry without any tackiness.
 Tear a slice in half to see if there is any moisture on the inside.
 The perfectly dried apple chip should still be flexible and doesn’t snap or break when you bend them.
 If you’re planning on storing the apple chips for weeks or months, it is best to over-dry rather than under-dry them.
 Moisture left in the apples can trigger mould growth while in storage.